Alternative Names: None

 Lat & Long: 50 34.65N -02 28.50W Postcode DT4 9XE Google wreck position

 Tides: Tide tables The best time to dive the Royal Adelaide is slack water which is 2 hours after HW Portland.
-The tide is parallel to the shore here.
+The tide runs parallel to the shore here.

 Site entry/exit: From the cafe, walk straight to the top of the beach and find a red stone block.
 Walk about 40 paces North and go directly to the water.
 The most reliable way to hit the wreck is to follow the seabed on a compass bearing.
 It's a tough walk so carry as little weight as possible.